Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)

 Radiation is usually given as external beam radiation, meaning that the radiation beam is generated by a machine that is outside the patient.
 Exposure to the beam typically takes only a few seconds (similar to having an x-ray).
 Some patients will need radiation therapy after surgery and you should discuss this option with a radiation oncologist, who is specialized in the use of radiation treatment.

 How is trastuzumab given? — Trastuzumab is given during and then after chemotherapy, for a total treatment duration of 12 months.
 During chemotherapy, trastuzumab is given with each cycle of chemotherapy.
-Once your course of chemotherapy is completed, trastuzumab is given by itself, usually every three weeks, for one year.
+Once your course of chemotherapy is completed, trastuzumab is given by itself, usually every three weeks.

 What are the side effects of trastuzumab? — The most common side effect of trastuzumab is fever and/or chills.
 Heart failure develops in about 3 to 5 percent of women treated with trastuzumab.
 However, trastuzumab-related heart damage may not be permanent.

 Will I need chemotherapy? — Chemotherapy is a treatment given to stop the growth of cancer cells.
 It aims to destroy any remaining cancer cells to increase the chance of cure.
 This type of chemotherapy is called "adjuvant", which means that it is given after surgery with curative intent.
 Chemotherapy is given in addition to HER2-directed therapy for most patients with HER2-positive breast cancer.
-However, some patients with very small tumors (eg, <0.5 cm) may not require chemotherapy after surgery.
+Some guidelines suggest chemotherapy plus trastuzumab even for very small tumors.
+However, some patients may not require chemotherapy after surgery.
 Your doctor can help you decide if adjuvant chemotherapy is right for you.

 How is chemotherapy given? — Chemotherapy is not given every day but instead is given in cycles.
 A cycle of chemotherapy (which is typically 21 or 28 days) refers to the time it takes to give the treatment and then allow the body to recover from the side effects of the medicines.
 This treatment usually involves a combination of several chemotherapy drugs (called regimens).
 Following surgery, it is usually started within four to six weeks postoperatively, and precedes radiation therapy, if this too has been recommended.
 Since different combinations of chemotherapy can be used, your doctor will describe which specific chemotherapy drugs will be needed, how long treatment will last, and what side effects are expected from your treatment.